Before you even begin your SaaS SEO strategy, you’ll first want to optimize your website for search engines, also known as technical SEO.

 You can use tools like Screaming Frog and Ahrefs to find any pages on your website that might be missing HTML elements.

-Another SaaS technical SEO tactic is to find and fix all broken internal links on your site.
+Another tactic is to find and fix all broken internal links on your site.

 0en8VhXY9tekSSnY4yooUgbHNeQIgmlmScX0cVFUkbR1JyFKVP1PNrDQ wBiCFniwVBShJJCcL0hFSiEqf6

-Not only do internal links help search engines discover content, but they also distribute link equity, also known as PageRank, which helps your pages perform better.
+Internal links help search engines discover content and distribute link equity, also known as PageRank, which allows your pages to perform better.

 If you have broken internal links, especially from pages with backlinks, you’re wasting link equity that could otherwise benefit another page.